kadirahq/mantra/spec/d.appendix.md

 # D. Appendix: File Naming Conventions

-In the [Directory Layout](#sec-Directory-Layout) we've discuss about ways  we can organize files for different components.
+In [Directory Layout](#sec-Directory-Layout), we discussed ways we can organize files for different components.

 Here we discuss ways to name files.

 ## Source File Names

-When we removed the extension from the filename it should satisfy following conditions:
+When we remove the extension from the filename it should satisfy following conditions:

 * All letters should be lower case.
-* Filename should be [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) and can have `_` symbol.
+* Filename should be [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) and can have the `_` symbol.
-* Filename should start from a letter.
+* Filename should start with a letter.

-Here's the regular expression for above rules:
+Here's the regular expression for the above rules:

 ```js
 /^[a-z]+[a-z0-9_]+$/